Pleasing (brand)

 Pleasing is a unisex lifestyle brand by English singer-songwriter Harry Styles.
 It was launched in November 2021.
 Pleasing initially launched as a direct to consumer e-commerce brand before expanding to pop-up stores and a permanent retail deal with the Selfridges flagship store in London, England.
 Temporary Pleasing pop-up stores have been located across the United States and the United Kingdom, including London, Margate, New York City, Los Angeles, and Austin.

+By 2022, the brand reached sales of $12.2 million.
+As of 2025, the brand has annual sales revenue of $16 million.

 History

 In June 2021 Harry Styles, alongside his executive assistant Emma Spring, filed a trademark for a company titled “Pleased As Holdings."
 Styles launched the brand on 15 November 2021 with a cover story for DAZED magazine.
 The initial products were available beginning that day for pre-order before officially dropping on November 29, 2021.
 In an adjoining press release, Styles stated the products were inspired by the things he uses in his own beauty routine as he "didn't want to make products to mask people, I wanted to highlight them and make them feel beautiful."
 The Dazed issue features an in-depth interview where Styles shares his goals for the brand and its unisex approach.

 Speaking on the brand's conception and launch Styles stated:“It was an idea I’d had for a while.
 I’d been talking with a couple of people close to me, like Molly [Hawkins, Styles’ creative director].
 It’s starting with nail polish, because that was kind of the birth of what it was for.
 Me seeing a colour on a flower or a wallpaper or something and thinking, ‘Oh, I wanna put that on my nails’.
 It was a fun little project, but during the pandemic [...]
 I’ve always found that the moments in my life which have brought me the most joy are the small ones [...]
 I really think that the essence of Pleasing is finding those little moments of joy and showing them to people.”In June 2023 it was announced that Shaun Kearney, former chief design and merchandising officer at Gwyneth Paltrow’s Goop would become Pleasing's first CEO on July 17, as part of the brand's strategy to expand.
 Kearney joined the Pleasing team, consisting of co-creative directors Harry Lambert and Molly Hawkins, as well as Sophie Kerr-Dineen, head of Marketing.

 In July 2025, Pleasing launched Pleasing Yourself, a range focused on sexual wellness, debuting with a vibrator and silicone-based lubricant developed in collaboration with sex educator Zoe Ligon.